agrimsingh/cursor-credits-portal/CONTRIBUTING.md

 ## 📞 Getting Help

-- Check existing [Issues](../../issues) for known problems
+- Check existing Issues for known problems
 - Create a new issue for bugs or feature requests
-- Join discussions in the [Discussions](../../discussions) section
+- Join discussions in the project repository

 ## 🙏 Recognition